jaxon-php/jaxon-codeigniter/README.md

 Copy the content of the `app/` directory of this repo to the `application/` dir of the CodeIgniter application.
 This will install the Jaxon library for CodeIgniter, as well as the controller to process Jaxon requests and a default config file.

+The version 3 of the CodeIgniter framework does not natively support Composer.
+The Composer `vendor/autoload.php` file must therefore be manually included in the application.

 Configuration
 ------------